 If the Domestic Hot Water will also be connected to a District system there is an input available in 'DHW Gen.' for this purpose.

-Alternatively, if you know the COP of the district system and would like to model with that efficiency, simply enter the known value in Heating or Cooling System COP inputs under the Building System Tab (as shown below).
+Alternatively, if you know the COP of the district system and would like to model with that efficiency, simply enter the known value in the Heating or Cooling System COP inputs under the Building System Tab (as shown below).
+The matching IPLV curve can be selected based on the project as well.

 For more information on District Systems see this Fact Sheet from Energy.gov